 WHAT IS DESIRE PHASE DISORDER?

-Diminished hormone levels interfere with optimum sexual function by their affect on sexual desire and hormonally sensitive tissues.
+Diminished hormone levels interfere with optimum sexual function by their affect on sexual desire and hormone sensitive tissues.

 Sexual desire, or libido, consists of thinking about sex, fantasizing about sex, the development of “sexual tension” and the awareness of a need for sexual release.
 Some people may call feeling this way as being “horny”.
 It motivates us to initiate and participate in sex and if circumstances require, search for a sexual partner.